 TOP MASSAGE QUESTIONS

-What should I expect from my first initial treatment?
+I'm a new client, what should I expect from my first treatment?

-As the Initial Consultation with treatment lasts for 1hr 15mins, so we have ample time to pinpoint the root cause of your pain and discomfort.
-The first part of the session incorporates an informal chat to find out more about your ideal outcomes, your health history, along with doing a range of motion test so I can create a bespoke treatment for you.
+The Initial Consultation + mini treatment lasts for 1hr 15mins.
+We have ample time to pinpoint the root cause of your pain, discomfort or tension, start to help your body unwind, and chat about best plan of action going forward.
+The first part of the session incorporates a friendly, informal chat to find out more about your ideal outcome, your health history, along with doing a range of motion test so I can create a bespoke treatment for you.
 This is then followed by the hands-on element (typically lasting around 30-45mins).
 We then follow the session with tailored aftercare advice.

 Does Advanced Clinical & Sports Massage hurt?

-You may have had massages in the past where you feel exhausted leaving your treatment, as 'no pain, no gain' is the order of the day.
-This is NOT my mantra.
-This doesn't mean that we're not going to find painful, sore or tender areas - it's just how we go about treating them that's different.
+You may have had massages in the past where the mantra 'no pain, no gain' is the order of the day.
+This is NOT my style, nor does it actually help your body to really get the results you want as you tense up!
+This doesn't mean that we're not going to find tender, sore or painful areas - it's just how we go about treating them that's different.
 I working closely with you throughout the treatment, so when we find your 'ouchy' areas, we won't go over 7-8/10 on your pain scale.
-We then reassess these spots throughout the session, where you'll typically find the pain has dramatically reduced - or better still - eradicated.
+We then reassess these sore spots throughout the session, where we'll typically find the sensation has dramatically reduced - or better still - eradicated.

 I feel a bit tight and tense, but I'm not experiencing any pain.
 Can I still come for treatment?

 Absolutely!
-This is probably THE best time to come for a massage.
-Prevention is always better - and easier - than the cure.
-I can help you to eradicate muscular and fascial tension, so that any problematic areas we discover during treatment can benefit from being released and stop it from manifesting into ongoing pain.
+This is probably THE best time to come for an advanced massage.
+Prevention is far better - and easier to deal with - than the cure.
+I can help you to eradicate muscular and myofascial tension, so that any problematic areas we discover during treatment can benefit from being released and unwound, so we can stop any areas from manifesting into ongoing pain.
+That's why many of my clients progress onto monthly maintenance advanced massages.

 What should I wear for our massage treatments?